Choosing the right colours for your home

 What is the room’s function?

 Really think about what happens in each room.
 Do you read, watch television, study or work in this space?
 Is it a high traffic area?
 While we wish to make our spaces visually pleasing to the eye, they should be practical as well.
 This means your colour choices too.
-Colour not only adds dimension to your interior, it can affect your mood as well.
+Colour not only adds dimension to your interior, but it can also affect your mood as well.
 A lovely, cosy rug in a reading nook in a warm red or brown for example is enticing, while a child-friendly rumpus room may require some darker toned carpet or rugs to accommodate all the fun they will be having in there!
 Carpet also holds acoustic qualities, absorbing some of the noise they will be creating.

 How do you want the space to ‘feel’?

 Consider how you would like your home to feel.
-If you are wanting a calm and peaceful interior for your family home, your colour palette may be different to a bachelor pad-style apartment.
+If you are wanting a calm and peaceful interior for your family home, your colour palette may be different from a bachelor pad-style apartment.
 Colours have the ability to make us feel differently, and colour psychology is worth investigating.
 Colours such as blues, whites and greens are tranquil and harmonious.
 Perhaps a blue rug in a sitting room or a place of relaxation is a good idea?
 Red, orange and yellow are more energizing and could be more at home in a family area or spaces where there is more movement for example.
-Translating this to timber types and stains, a darker timber may make a space feel heavy, sophisticated and grand, while a lighter timber will create a fresh, less serious feeling space.
+Translating this to timber types and stains, a darker timber may make space feel heavy, sophisticated and grand, while a lighter timber will create a fresh, less serious feeling space.

 Working with an existing scheme

-If you are selecting colours for a new home, or completing a full renovation, you will be essentially building a palette from scratch.
+If you are selecting colours for a new home or completing a full renovation, you will be essentially building a palette from scratch.
 If you are changing just one, or a few finishes in your home, this will affect your selections.
 If possible, take samples of what you have to work with when you go to the flooring showroom to help you make the right decision.
 A photo will suffice if you are unable to obtain samples.
 While you may be trying to ‘freshen up’ the space, you still need to create a harmonious palette with what exists in the interior.
-If you have dark timber furniture for example, you may find a lighter, natural coloured carpet will provide enough contrast to show off your lovely pieces, or you may choose to have a darker timber floor with a lighter rug to create the same effect.
+If you have dark timber furniture, for example, you may find a lighter, natural coloured carpet will provide enough contrast to show off your lovely pieces, or you may choose to have a darker timber floor with a lighter rug to create the same effect.

 Staying on trend

 Everyone wants their home to be a reflection of themselves, and the colours make up a large part of this.
 While colours will come in and out of trend it can be tempting to run out and refurbish your whole home to accommodate these beautiful new products.
 Interior designers will always advise however to be wary of colour trends on a large scale.
 If blue is the hot new colour, consider a beautiful new rug as opposed to recarpeting the whole space.
-Colour is fun and should be embraced, however always think about the longevity of the trend and the financial outlay required to replace your two year old carpet once you’ve had enough of it.
+Colour is fun and should be embraced, however always think about the longevity of the trend and the financial outlay required to replace your two-year-old carpet once you’ve had enough of it.
 It’s far more viable to replace a rug than a whole room of carpet!